SpenceIsCool/PLEdu_IS_Fa23/minutes.md

 # TODO:
-- What is the role of Ai in this? modern findings about chatgpt to assist in scale?
 - ISLS: international society of learning scientists. mrore on the peagody and theory
 - sample syllabus
 - "If you get interested in interactive editing, you can talk with Matthew Hammer.
 He’s a former prof here having taught 3155 once or maybe twice.
 He still lives in the area."